TerryIoannou/C-Threading/README.md

 | 6            | A batch of tasks for deletion and creation           |  `BatchProcessing` efficiently processes all tasks in the batch, ensuring database and GUI consistency          |
 | 7            | Fetch data command           |  `API` fetches data which is then displayed in the GUI or affects tasks (e.g., updates task status based on external data)          |

+Execution Steps
+- Set up the test environment - Configure the database with test data and prepare the GUI.
+- Execute each test - Use automated scripts where possible, particularly for multi-threading and batch processing.
+- Verify results - Check outputs against expected outcomes for correctness.
+- Document results - Record successes and identify any issues for resolution.
+- Iterate - Refine the application based on test outcomes and retest as necessary.

 **Test Cases:**